horahoradev/horahora/README.md

 Note: this project is no longer maintained.
-A successor is coming :)
+The successor is: https://github.com/horahoradev/PrometheusTube

 Please contact me if you'd like to be involved.